Mental Capacity

 0800 044 8488

 We help and advise individuals and their close family when a person lacks the mental capacity to make their own choices and decisions.
-Our solicitors understand the complexities, and challenges of caring for someone who is mentally incapacitated and we’re here to help you put the right measures in place to ensure that all decisions made on their behalf will have their best interests at heart.
+Mental incapacity refers to situations where a person has lost capacity to make decisions, whether temporarily or permanently, due to mental health conditions, illness, or ageing.
+Our solicitors understand the complexities and challenges of caring for someone who is mentally incapacitated and we’re here to help you put the right measures in place to ensure that all decisions made on their behalf will have their best interests at heart.

 Understanding Mental Capacity

-Mental capacity is the ability to make choices and decisions and is something we all exercise continuously in the big and small decisions we make.
+Mental capacity means the legal and practical ability to make choices and decisions, and is something we all exercise continuously in the big and small decisions we make.
+A person’s capacity refers to their ability to make a specific decision at a particular time, and this can vary depending on the circumstances and the nature of the decision.

-Our solicitors support people to plan for the future and a potential lack or loss of mental capacity through Lasting Powers of Attorney and Advance Decisions.
+Our solicitors support people with planning ahead for the future and a potential lack or loss of mental capacity through Lasting Powers of Attorney and Advance Decisions.
+Planning ahead is important for making arrangements for important decisions, such as creating a Lasting Power of Attorney or advance decisions to refuse treatment, and the Act allows people aged 18 and over to do so.

 Mental Capacity Assessments